Introduction to Gemology Course

 Rocks form in one of three categories:

-Below is a graphic to understand where these rocks can form.
+Below is a graphic to help you understand where these rocks can form.
+This demonstrated the cycle of rock formation.

 This simple graphic shows you where most rocks form.
 The igneous rocks are due to molten rock, known as magma, moving to the surface where it cools to form igneous rocks.
-The metamorphic rocks form when igneous, sedimentary or other metamorphic rocks are put under great pressure and heat that causes them to change form.
-Sedimentary rocks form at the bottom of the ocean or lakes due to sediments being under great pressure and forming rock layers.
+Metamorphic rocks form when igneous, sedimentary, or other metamorphic rocks are put under great pressure and heat that causes them to change form.
+Sedimentary rocks form at the bottom of the ocean or lakes because sediments are under great pressure and forming rock layers.
 Let’s look at some examples…

 IGNEOUS ROCK FORMATION